 DINNER FOR EIGHT

-There will potluck dinners for the Dinner for Eight on June 28, August 23, and October 25.
-Groups and subs will be signing up soon.
+The next potluck dinners for participants and substitutes of Dinner for Eight are August 23 and October 25..
 Two groups will be in charge of set up and take down each date.
 Diners will be drawing numbers for seating, which will allow for fellowship beyond their own groups!

-If you would like to add a name to the list go to http://mccormickumc.org/our-prayer-list.
-If you would like a name removed, please type remove and the name you would like removed.
+To add names to the list go to http://mccormickumc.org/our-prayer-list.
+If you have any problems with the form, please contact Barb Shelley.
 Please go to the site frequently and include those on the list in your prayers.
 Our website is open to the public, and we encourage everyone to add the names of those needing our prayers.

 your convenience, there is a Flower Calendar on the bulletin board across from